 It was an auspicious beginning that perfectly represented the dedication, care, and service to others that underlies Elijah's advisory practice.

 Elijah is not your grandpa's investment advisor.
-He hails from the serene shores of Hawaii and his Filipino and Portuguese family heritage reflects the diversity of Gerber Kawasaki's corps of advisors.
-While Elijah enjoyed the relaxed pace of island living, he was also a fiercely competitive athlete, he paddled ancient Hawaiian canoes, played centerfield in baseball and was a defensive back in football.
+He hails from the serene shores of Hawaii and his Pilipino and Portuguese family heritage reflects the diversity of Gerber Kawasaki's corps of advisors.
+While Elijah enjoyed the relaxed pace of island living, he was also a fiercely competitive athlete, he paddled ancient Hawaiian canoes, played center field in baseball and was a defensive back in football.

 As part of a foreign study program at Loyola Marymount University, Elijah spent a semester studying and interning in sports marketing at London's Imperial College.
 That fulfilled both his love of sports and a deep need to connect directly with people.

-Not long after, he was recruited to Gerber Kawasaki by a close friend.
+Not long after, he was recruited to work at Gerber Kawasaki by a close friend.
 At the time, hiring a guy willing to cut thirteen inches of his hair and donate it to kids with cancer was not exactly standard practice.
-But Elijah was clearly a new kind of advisor for changing times.
+However, Elijah was a new kind of advisor for changing times.
 It was 2010 and America had just suffered an economic collapse directly caused by financial professionals' greed and irresponsible behavior.
 Elijah was a breath of fresh island air.

 Elijah's professional achievements beg the question: what kind of advisor do YOU want?
 The advisor who grumbles about taking a pay cut, or the true professional willing to work tirelessly for clients and give generously to others?